lfaucheux/PyLUCCBA/README.md

 •	The [dluc](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/dluc) folder in which the dluc calculations are reported.

-•	The [prices/Exput](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/prices/Exput) folder that includes the carbon price trajectories scenarios.
-When only two-time prices are provided, such as in the World Energy Outlook, there is an automatic process which extrapolates the values for each year in an exponential way.
-For example, if prices are provided at year 2020 and 2025, then the prices at 2021, 2022, 2023 and 2024 are generated in an exponential way.
-The .txt file provides the unit and year base for the monetary used in scenarios (e.g. EUR 2012).
+•	The [prices/Exput](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/prices/Exput) folder that includes the carbon price scenarios.

 •	The [yields](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/yields) folder which has two folders.
 The first, named [Input](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/yields/Input), contains the yields necessary to the calculations: how much biofuel is produced from one tonne of feedstock (miscanthus or wheat) and how much biofuel can be produced per hectare.
-The second folder, named [Output](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/yields/Output), is only instrumental and tautologically states than one tonne of biofuel is produced per tonne of output.
+The second folder, named [Output](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/yields/Output), tautologically states than one tonne of biofuel is produced per tonne of output.

+*NB: in the folders [prices/Exput](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/prices/Exput) and [yields](https://github.com/lfaucheux/PyLUCCBA/tree/master/PyLUCCBA/resources/yields), note that:*

+•	Csv files contain temporal trajectories (of prices, of quantities, of yields, ...).
+These trajectories can be sparse.
+Indeed, when sparse trajectories are provided, say, CO2 prices such as in the scenario *WEO2015* – see [CO2_prices_FR.csv](https://github.com/lfaucheux/PyLUCCBA/blob/master/PyLUCCBA/resources/prices/Exput/CO2_prices_FR.csv) –, the tool automatically retro/intra/extrapolates the values for each year in an exponential way.
+When both retro- and extrapolation are possible, retropolation is favoured and it retropolates using the next period's rate of growth.
+Then, depending on whether the parameter `polat_repeated_pattern` is set to `True` ...

+•	Txt files contain informations related to the trajectories that are stored in csv files.

 ## Format of results